 Your industrial marketing department or partner is one of the key stakeholders in a sales enablement project.
 For it to be successful, sales and marketing must share overarching goals and develop a common understanding of the buyer journey so that they can coordinate meaningful interventions.
 Here are some common areas of alignment to consider:

-You sales reps need to understand what an industrial sales enablement program means for them to buy-in, which means it’s up to you to lay the foundation for understanding why sales enablement is critical to your organization.
+Your sales reps need to understand what a manufacturing sales enablement means for them to buy-in, which means it’s up to you to lay the foundation for understanding why a sales enablement strategy is critical to your organization.
 This requires communicating with them about the process, defining individual expectations, and orchestrating proper training so that they can adopt the system and work it to their advantage.
 Your sales enablement rollout and training approach should be designed to:

 Technology is critical to executing an industrial sales enablement program at scale so that your sales team can focus on what they do best.
 The key is to integrate technology systems early on to ensure proper organization, attribution, and access to customer data that will empower your industrial sales and marketing teams to be more effective.

-Your Custom Relationship Management (CRM) platform should be the operational headquarters for your industrial sales team.
+Your manufacturing Custom Relationship Management (CRM) platform should be the operational headquarters for your industrial sales team.
 And it’s worth the investment to keep them in it, so that it becomes an ingrained part of how they engage, sell, and report.
-Make your CRM the operational hub for your industrial sales enablement program by using it to:
+Make your sales CRM the operational hub for your manufacturing sales enablement program by using it to: